MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 - Do not add users directly to Azure resource scopes.

-## 2. Planning for Authentication Inside the landing zone
+## 2. Planning for authentication inside the landing zone

 A critical design decision enterprise organisation must make when adopting Azure is whether to extend and existing on-premises identity domain into Azure or create a brand new one.
-Requirements for authentication inside the “landing zone” should therefore be thoroughly assessed and incorporated into plans to deploy AD, AAD-DS or both.
+Requirements for authentication inside the “landing zone” should be thoroughly assessed and incorporated into plans to deploy AD, AAD-DS, or both.

-***Design Considerations***
+***Design considerations***

 - Centralized and delegated responsibilities to manage resources deployed inside the “landing zone”.